dockup/chatops_deployer/README.md

-Now whenever a Pull Request is opened, updated or closed, a new deployment will be triggered and chatops_deployer will leave a comment on the PR with the URLs to access the services deployed for the newly staged environment.
+Now whenever a Pull Request is opened, updated or closed, a new deployment will be triggered and chatops_deployer will leave a comment on the PR with the URLs to access the services deployed for the newly deployed environment.
 This environment will be destroyed when the PR is closed.

 If you also want to get a message posted to a callback url, you can set a default